The Tribunal makes decisions based on information provided at a hearing.

 When the Tribunal holds hearings, it usually sits in a panel of three.
 One member of the panel is a lawyer, one is a psychiatrist, and the third is a community member.
 The legal member is always the ‘presiding member’.
 This means that the legal member manages the hearing and delivers the decision on behalf of the three Tribunal members.
 Legal members also decide all questions of law (including questions about how the law applies to the facts).
 A majority of the three members decides other questions.

 Tribunal proceedings are free.
 The Tribunal does not charge application or hearing fees.

 The Tribunal usually holds its hearings at the hospital or health service treating the patient.
 This is for the convenience of participants only.
 The Tribunal is independent and is not part of the treating team or the health service.

-At the hearing, the Tribunal allows each party to call evidence, examine or cross-examine witnesses, and make submissions.
+At the hearing, the Tribunal allows participants to call evidence, examine or cross-examine witnesses, and make submissions.
+The psychiatrist is required to prepare a medical report on the patient’s condition and give a copy of the report to the patient.
 The formal rules of evidence do not apply.

 In conducting hearings and making decisions, the Tribunal must have regard to the objects of the Act (s10) and the Charter of Mental Health Care Principles.

 At the end of each hearing, the Tribunal tells the patient its decision, and the reasons for its decision.